-York Police arrest 1 man for 2 violent crimes
+York police arrest 1 man for 2 violent crimes

-YORK, Pa (WHTM) – York City Police said they arrested a man for a sexual assault and a separate strangulation case.
+YORK, Pa (WHTM) – York police said they arrested a man for a sexual assault and a separate strangulation case.

 In 2017, a woman reported that she was sexually assaulted by Kenneth Strayer, 57, when she was a child, said police.